chakradharsrinivas16/CommanadLineAssignment/README.md

 #### Apporach -

-We are checking no of arguments are passed and If no arguments are passed then we raise an error and exit the program with exit status 1.If not Then we run a loop to print all the arguments passed and then we run another while loop on all the arguments and we intiate a counter internally on another while loop and increment it in every iteration and fetch the product until it counter value is less than 10 and this internal loops repeats for every element in the arguments list and finally the program exits.
+We verify whether any arguments have been passed, and if not, we issue an error and quit the programme with exit status 1.
+If not, we run a loop to print all the arguments passed, then another while loop on all the arguments, start a counter internally on the second while loop, increment it after each iteration, fetch the result, and repeat this internal loop for each element in the arguments list until the counter value is less than 10, at which point the programme ends.

 ```
 n=$1 # Intiliaing the first argument as n